ayeletperes/rabhit/vignettes/RAbHIT-vignette.md

 Gene usage tends to change between individuals, in some cases the relative gene usage of certain individuals are much lower than the rest of the population.
-To asses whether the low frequency arise from a deleted gene, a binomial test described in Gidoni *et al.* (2018) ([\[6\]](https://doi.org/10.1101/314476 "Gidoni et al. (2018)")) was implemented.
+To asses whether the low frequency arise from a deleted gene, a binomial test described in Gidoni *et al.*
+(2018)\[[6](#ref-gidoni2018mosaic)\] was implemented.
 They checked whether a certain relative gene usage of an individual is lower than the a chosen cutoff, for example for the *IGHV* genes, the chosen cutoff was 0.001.
 The `deletionsByBinom` function implements the binomial and return the detect gene deletion for a certain individual.

     # Inferred deletion summary table
     del_binom_db <- deletionsByBinom(samples_db)